A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Algorithm

 \begin{prop} The size of the input $\sum_{\fm \in \fbcopiesch} \sum_{(\dgv_{s}, \dgv_{s'}) \in \marcsch} \vert \inn(\dgv_{s}) \vert$ grows as $\vert \Vertexbar^{\fm} \vert ^{\Lchain + 2}$ does for bounded chains and as $\vert \Vertexbar^{\fm} \vert !$ when $\Lchain \rightarrow \infty$. \end{prop}

-Despite of potentially very large diagram sizes in general, there are three reasons for which finding a positive-price column can still be done efficiently in practice: First, even though $\vert \Vertex \vert$ can be large, arc density of $\digraph$ for real KEP instances is below 50\%.
-Second, for small values of $\Kcycle$ and $\Lchain$, it is possible to reduce considerably the size of the input by selecting an FVS, $\fvs$, with small cardinality.
-Lastly, MDDs are reduced significantly after the state transition graph is obtained \citep{Cire2013}, e.g., see Figure \ref{sub:exactMDD}.
+Despite potentially very large diagram sizes in general, there are three reasons for which finding a positive-price column can still be done efficiently in practice.
+First, even though $\vert \Vertex \vert$ can be large, arc density of $\digraph$ for real KEP instances is below 50\% {\cred \citep{Saidman2006,Anderson2015, Dickerson2016}}.
+Second, for small values of $\Kcycle$ and $\Lchain$, it is possible to reduce considerably the size of the input by selecting appropriately a $K$-limited FVS.
+Lastly, MDDs are reduced significantly after the state transition graph is obtained \citep{Cire2013}.